timmo001/home-panel/docs/docs/setup.md

 # Setup

-## Hassio Add-on
+## Hass.io Add-on

-If you have Hassio, you can install the app via the community add-ons repo.
+If you have Hass.io, you can install the app via the community add-ons repo.

 Find the docs [here](https://github.com/hassio-addons/addon-home-panel#readme)